githubEdit

 user_data.client_user_agent

 [*] Mandatory property.
 [1] See Mapping for more details.
 [2] If this field is not provided, the current timestamp is used.
 [3] Set this to the name of the CRM/tool where the leads are coming from (E.g. Hubspot , SAP , Oracle , Dynamics , In-house CRM , etc...).
 [4] The 15 or 16 digit Facebook generated lead identifier.
-More details are available following this LINK.
+More details are available following this LINKarrow-up-right.
 [5] The Meta click identifier.
-More details are available following this LINK.
+More details are available following this LINKarrow-up-right.
 [6] User email in lowercase, without spaces and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
 [7] User phone number: remove symbols, letters, and any leading zeros.
 Phone numbers must include a country code to be used for matching (E.g., the number 1 must precede a phone number in the United States).
 Always include the country code as part of your customers' phone numbers, even if all of your data is from the same country.
 If this is passed in clear text, it's automatically hashed via SHA256.
 [8] User unique identifier for a user in their space and hashed via SHA256, e.g. user_id, loyalty_id, etc. If this is passed in clear text, it's automatically hashed.
 [9] In lowercase, hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
 [10] User birthdate given as YYYY-MM-DD or YYYYMMDD and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
 [11] User gender, in lowercase, hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
 Accepted values: f (also female ) or m (also male ).
 [12] User city, in lowercase with no punctuation, no special characters, no spaces, and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
-[13] User state, in lowercase with no punctuation, no special characters, no spaces, as 2-character ANSI abbreviation code, and hashed via SHA256.
+[13] User state, in lowercase with no punctuation, no special characters, no spaces, as 2-character ANSI abbreviation codearrow-up-right, and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
-[14] User country as two-character ISO 3166-1 alpha-2, and hashed via SHA256.
+[14] User country as two-character ISO 3166-1 alpha-2arrow-up-right, and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.
 [15] User zipcode in lowercase, no spaces, no dash (5 digits for US zip codes and use the area, district, and sector format for the UK), and hashed via SHA256.
 If this is passed in clear text, it's automatically hashed.

 Last updated